You've found your dream home, have completed the mortgage approval process, and are reviewing the list of your closing costs.

 Q: Do the lenders have to notify me when they sell/transfer my loan?
 If so, When?

-A: Whenever your loan is transferred you are required to be notified within 15 days.
-Loans being transferred after origination is very common so don’t panic if you receive a notice saying your loan is being transferred.
+A: Whenever your loan is transferred you are required to be notified.
+Loans being transferred after origination is very common so don't panic if you receive a notice saying your loan is being transferred.
 The “mortgage servicer” is the company who manages customer service & billing for your mortgage loan.
 The terms of your loan that you closed under will not change; what will change is that you will now make your monthly payment to a new institution.

 Q: You're saying that mortgage loans are sold after closing all the time?
 So, does it matter where I get my loan?

 A: Whether you get your mortgage through a mortgage broker, lender, or mortgage banker, everyone will compete for your business.
-At STEM Lending, we compete by offering you unparalleled transparency, simplicity, and speed.
 Most conventional fixed rate mortgages and even adjustable rate mortgage (ARM) loans are ultimately sold to one of the GSEs (Fannie Mae or Freddie Mac).
 However, who you choose as your initial point of contact for getting your mortgage makes a huge difference.
 Mortgage Bankers and Brokers deal with multiple lenders so the consumer is exposed to a wider range of products and rates, resulting in more transparency and more choice for our customers.

-Our goal is to help arm you with only the relevant information you need to understand all of the fees and costs your hard-earned money is going toward as you close on your home.
+Our goal is to help equip you with the relevant information you need to understand all of the fees and costs your hard-earned money is going toward as you close on your home.